Pier Angeli: Later life and death

-Angeli next married Italian composer Armando Trovajoli in 1962, with whom she had another son, Howard, in 1963.
+In 1962, Angeli married Italian composer Armando Trovajoli, with whom she had another son.
 She and Trovajoli separated in 1969.

-In the early 1970s she returned to California after having lived in Britain and Europe throughout the 1960s, and briefly lived with her close friend Debbie Reynolds until she found a little apartment in Beverly Hills.
+In the early 1970s, she returned to California after having lived in Britain and Europe throughout the 1960s, and briefly lived with her close friend Debbie Reynolds until she found a little apartment in Beverly Hills.

 On 10 September 1971, at the age of 39, Angeli was found dead of a barbiturate overdose at her home in Beverly Hills.
-On the day of her death, Angeli had been given an injection of Compazine by her doctor to calm her down (she was unable to sleep and had run out of Doriden, which the doctor refused to give her).
-Death due to anaphylaxis has been suggested; however, it is not supported by the findings of her autopsy.
+On the day of her death, Angeli had been given an injection of compazine by her doctor to calm her down (she was unable to sleep and had run out of doriden, which the doctor refused to give her).
+It has been suggested that her death was due to anaphylaxis, but that was not supported by the findings of her autopsy.

-Her former lover Kirk Douglas and his wife Anne Buydens were among those who were invited to her funeral.
+Her former lover, Kirk Douglas, and his wife Anne Buydens, were among those who were invited to her funeral.
 She is interred in the Cimetière des Bulvis in Rueil-Malmaison, Hauts-de-Seine, France.